Abandonment of Contract May Be a Defense to a Breach of Contract Claim

 A contract represents a binding agreement between two or more parties.
-When one party fails to perform its obligations, the other parties may sue for breach of contract.
+If you abandon your business or one party fails to perform its obligations, the other parties may sue for breach of contract.
 There are, however, a number of defenses to a breach of contract claim.
 For example, if there is evidence the parties have ignored or “abandoned” the contract, the agreement is no longer enforceable in court.

 Here is an illustration of how New York courts examine an abandonment defense.
 This case involves a fairly straightforward contract: The defendant, a musical performer, hired the plaintiff to be his manager.
 The parties initially signed a three-year written agreement in 1996, which “automatically renewed unless the parties provided written notice” of termination.

 The business relationship between the parties quickly soured.
 According to court records, the defendant “did grow frustrated with what he described as [the plaintiff's] lack of professionalism...and eventually concluded that [the defendant] did not have his best interests at heart and might compromise his opportunity for success.”
 After a “heated” conversation sometime in the summer of 1996, the defendant said he and the plaintiff agreed “to part ways.”

 In October 1996, the defendant hired a new manager.
 The plaintiff said he did not learn of this event until early 1998.
 The plaintiff thereafter made no effort to contact the defendant or otherwise enforce their previous contract.
 In fact, the parties only had sporadic contact with another between late 1996 and sometime around 2014, when the plaintiff sued the defendant for breach of the 1996 contract.

 Courts Reject Fired Manager's Lawsuit Against Ex-Client